jeanruggiero/compostable/README.md

 Our project is an environmental hack that can conduct image analysis to distinguish different materials of spoons (compostable vs. plastic).

 ## How did you build it?
+We start with exploring some different technologies to see which would be best suited to solve the problem.
+Then, we experimented to decide if it would be technically feasible to solve the problem.
+With those hurdles out of the way, we started hacking!
+First, we collected samples and we did some exploratory data anlysis to determine the best model parameter processing for the images.
+After that we have some time left, so we build some front-end for the project.
 ## What challenges did you face?
 We was trying to figure out the appropriate packages to conduct our image analysis.
 We used a combination of OpenCV and Scikit-Image.